KomodoPlatform/Documentation.rst.old/docs/source/komodo/assetchain-params.rst

-.. [credit]
-          Document written by Alright based on previous guides by siu and PTYX.
-Please send any critiques to Alright on matrix or discord.
+Please send any critiques or feedback to Alright or gcharang on matrix or discord.

 `Discord Invite <https://discord.gg/SCdf4eh>`_